Jeff Fortenberry: Federal conviction and resignation

-On October 19, 2021, it was announced that Fortenberry was being investigated for about $30,000 in illegal campaign contributions, funneled through three strawmen at a 2016 fundraiser in Los Angeles, that his 2016 campaign received from the Nigerian-born, Paris-based billionaire Gilbert Chagoury, who also made contributions to three other American political candidates.
+On October 19, 2021, it was announced that Fortenberry was being investigated for about $30,000 in illegal campaign contributions, funneled through three strawmen at a 2016 fundraiser in Los Angeles, that his 2016 campaign received from the Nigerian-Lebanese, Paris-based billionaire Gilbert Chagoury, who also made contributions to three other American political candidates.
 A federal grand jury in Los Angeles indicted him on one count of scheming to falsify and conceal material facts and two counts of making false statements to federal investigators.
 On March 24, 2022, Fortenberry was convicted of all three felony counts of making false statements to the FBI and concealing information about his campaign donations.

 Fortenberry was quoted as saying after the trial, "We always felt like it was going to be hard to have a fair process here, so this appeal starts immediately", but he could not appeal until after sentencing.
 Fortenberry faced up to five years in prison on each of the three felony counts, as well as fines.
 He is the first member of Congress convicted while in office since Chaka Fattah in 2016.

 Within days of Fortenberry's conviction, lawmakers from both parties called on him to resign from Congress.
 House Minority Leader Kevin McCarthy said on March 25, "I think he had his day in court...
 I think if he wants to appeal, he could go do that as a private citizen...
 But I think when someone's convicted, it's time to resign."
 On March 26, Fortenberry issued a written statement to his colleagues in the House that said, "Due to the difficulties of my current circumstances, I can no longer effectively serve.
 I will resign from Congress effective March 31, 2022."

 On June 28, 2022, federal judge Stanley Blumenfeld sentenced Fortenberry to two years' probation, 320 hours of community service and a $25,000 fine.

+On December 26, 2023, a panel for the U.S. Court of Appeals for the Ninth Circuit overturned Fortenberry's conviction and sentence, ruling that he was tried in an improper venue, where his alleged crimes had not taken place.
+On May 9, 2024, federal prosecutors reissued the same criminal charges against Fortenberry, making a retrial more likely.

+On January 29, 2025, the Justice Department filed to drop all charges against Fortenberry.